Shaun the Sheep: Films

 Aardman developed a feature film Shaun the Sheep Movie, written and directed by Richard Starzak and Mark Burton, which was financed by French company StudioCanal, and was released on 6 February 2015.
 The film received very positive reviews from critics.
 Review aggregator Rotten Tomatoes reports that 99% of critics have given the film a positive review.
 The film opened to $3.2 million in the UK and grossed $22 million in the UK and $106 million worldwide.

 On 18 October 2019, StudioCanal and Aardman released a sequel titled A Shaun the Sheep Movie: Farmageddon, written by Mark Burton and Jon Brown, based on a story by Richard Starzak and directed by Richard Phelan and Will Becher.
 Both films were nominated for an Academy Award and BAFTA Award for Best Animated Film.

 A sequel, titled Shaun the Sheep: The Beast of Mossy Bottom, was confirmed to be in development on 7 May 2025.
-The film is to be directed by Steve Cox and Matthew Walker, and written by Mark Burton and Giles Pilbrow.
-It will be released in 2026, distributed by Sky Cinema in the United Kingdom and StudioCanal elsewhere.
+The film was directed by Steve Cox and Matthew Walker, and written by Mark Burton and Giles Pilbrow.
+It was released on September 18, 2026, distributed by Sky Cinema in the United Kingdom, GKIDS in the United States, and StudioCanal elsewhere.

 Spin-offs

 There were plans for an anime adaptation in 2008 which got scrapped, Larry Bundy Jr. produced a series of character designs for the spin-off.

 In 2009, Aardman Animations released Timmy Time, a CBeebies spin-off series aimed at preschoolers.
 It centres on Timmy's own adventures as he attends nursery for the first time and learns how to interact and play with a variety of young animal friends.

+On 21 June 2026, a second spin-off series, titled Let's Go Timmy! was announced to be in production and set to premiere on CBeebies in 2027.
+The series will follow Bitzer as he attempts to drop-off Timmy and his friends to school on time each morning, while disasters ensue.